Robert Hungerford Preparatory High School

 Robert Hungerford Preparatory High School was a segregated high school for African Americans in Eatonville, Florida.

+Early history

-The school was founded by Professor and Mrs. Russell C. Calhoun in 1897.
-Eatonville was one of the first African American towns to incorporate in the United States.
-It closed in 2010.
+The original name of the school was the Robert Hungerford Normal and Industrial School and it was founded by Professor and Mrs. Russell C. Calhoun in 1897.
+Eatonville was the first African American town to incorporate in the United States.
+The school was closed in 2010.

 Both the professor and his wife attended the Tuskegee Institute, of which the husband was a graduate.
 In the spring of 1898, along with the help of friends and relatives, Mr. E C. Hungerford donated to the school 160 acre of land.
-Mr. Hungerford of Chester, CT. owned a winter home in nearby Maitland, Florida.
+Mr. Hungerford of Chester, Connecticut owned a winter home in nearby Maitland, Florida.
 The land was donated in memory of his late doctor son, Robert, who died due to yellow fever.
 Robert had cared for a sick African American boy who no one else would help, even when Robert himself became ill.

 The groundwork for the school was possible thanks to donors not only from Florida, but throughout the country.
 The first cash donation for Hungerford was given by Miss Mary Brown of Winter Park, and the second was $400 was through Booker T. Washington of Tuskegee.
+The first building was named Booker T. Washington Hall.

-Later on Mr. George B. Cluett, the head manufacturer of Troy, New York, donated $8,000 towards the construction of a second building, and an additional $4,000 towards the purchase of an orange grove near campus.
+Later on Mr. George B. Cluett, a manufacturer in Troy, New York donated $8,000 towards the construction of a second building named J.H.
+Alfred Cluett Hall.
+An additional $4,000 was given towards the purchase of an orange grove near campus.
 Although Cluett Hall was burned in 1922, it was replaced by a stone structure bearing the same name only a year and a half later.
 Cluett also contributed a major sum towards the dining hall, which he himself insisted be named Calhoun Hall.
 Additionally, he gave $500 annually towards expenses for a number of years.